 - Identify your support team.
 Coaches, teachers, guidance counselors, pastors, youth leaders, mentors, grandparents, other extended family members and close friends can all be part of this team.
 Don’t assume your child/teen knows who is on this team.
 Discuss it together and make sure they can identify at least three people other than their parents who are on their team.

 - Talk to other parents and children who have already made this transition.
-Talking with others who have successfully navigated the journey can be both encouraging and enlightening, saving you a lot of heartache and stress while giving you pointers on how to avoid land mines.
+Conversations with others who have successfully navigated the journey can be both encouraging and enlightening, saving you a lot of heartache and stress while giving you pointers on how to avoid land mines.
 For children/teens, talking with others their own age who have walked the road can be comforting and empowering.